 Raman imaging system – Renishaw InVia

-- Five laser wavelengths for Raman excitation from UV to NIR: 325 nm, 442 nm, 532 nm 633 nm, and 785 nm;
+- Five laser wavelengths for Raman excitation from UV to NIR: 325 nm, 442 nm, 532 nm 633 nm, and 785 nm

-- A Raman spectrometer with high spectral resolution (~ 1 cm-1) and wide spectral range (50- 4000 cm-1) for all five excitation wavelengths;
+- A Raman spectrometer with high spectral resolution (~ 1 cm-1) and wide spectral range (50- 4000 cm-1) for all five excitation wavelengths

-- A microscope with high accuracy moving stage and a wide range of microscopic objectives, 5x, 10x, 20xLWD, 50x, 50xLWD, 100xLWD;
+- A microscope with high accuracy moving stage and a wide range of microscopic objectives, 5x, 10x, 20xLWD, 50x, 50xLWD, and 100xLWD

-- A microscope with cross-polarization for transmitted light and reflected light for visualization and B/W mosaic imaging;
+- A microscope with cross-polarization for transmitted light and reflected light for visualization and B/W mosaic imaging

-- Three ways to take Raman spectra and five ways to take Raman images;
+- Three ways to take Raman spectra and five ways to take Raman images

-• The highest special resolution are 200-300 nm in X-Y and 500 nm in Z direction.
+- Highest special resolution of 200-300 nm in X-Y direction and 500 nm in Z direction

-- Thin or thick sections — Super-glue is better than epoxy for thin section; the cover slide and carbon coating (if there is any) should be removed.
+- Thin or thick sections.
+Super-glue is better than epoxy for thin section; the cover slide and carbon coating (if there is any) should be removed.